mariaakarim/Connect-Four/README.md

 ## How to Play:
 * The first turn is taken by Player 1.
-* Keep taking turns placing disks until a winner is declared.
+* Keep taking turns and placing disks until a winner is declared.
-* A winner is declared is player has four consecutive disks in either of the directions vertical, horizontal, or diagonal.
+* A winner is declared if a player has four consecutive disks in either of the directions vertical, horizontal, or diagonal.

 ## Game Screenshots